Hrastogi9/Sunday/README.md

 # Sunday
-Hi tehre we are going to add this to our local repo
+Hi there we are going to add this to our local repo